The FHIR Storage (Relational) module is responsible for resource storage and retrieval. It stores data in two places:

 In most deployments there is no benefit to disabling these tasks, as they do not add any meaningful load to the system unless they detect work that needs doing.
-The exception to this rule is in deployments where you have multiple Smile CDR Nodes sharing a single relational database schema instance for FHIR Resource storage; in which case, one should enable the Suppress Scheduled Maintenance Jobs property on all but one of such FHIR Storage modules.
+The exception to this rule is in deployments where you have multiple FHIR Storage modules sharing a single database for FHIR Resource storage; in which case, one should enable the Suppress Scheduled Maintenance Jobs property on all but one of such FHIR Storage modules.

 Descriptions of the available settings to enable and disable these tasks can be found at Storage Module Scheduled Tasks.

 If you wish to take advantage of native RDBMS database replication which creates read-only replicas, you will need to configure the read-only FHIR Storage module with Read-Only Mode Enabled.
 In this mode, the job scheduler is disabled entirely.